alexdillon/GroupMeClientAvalonia/README.md

 </table>

 ### Multi-Chat
-GroupMe Desktop Client supports displaying multiple chats simultaneously, side-by-side.
-The number of chats that can be opened both normally, and in collapsed-sidebar mode is full user configurable.
+GroupMe Desktop Client Avalonia supports displaying multiple chats simultaneously, side-by-side.
+The number of chats that can be opened both normally, and in collapsed-sidebar mode is fully user configurable.

 ![MultiChat](./docs/screenshots/MultiChat.png)